Six Pack Abs Workout For Upper and Lower Abs

 1. Lie down with your knee bent at the knees and feet flat on the ground.

-2. Elevate your upper body so that it creates a V shape with your thighs.
+2. Elevate your upper body to create a V shape with your thighs.

 3. Begin to twist side to side while maintaining balance on your buttocks, keeping constant tension on the abs.